Weather Closure Open or Close Alert Message

 Licensure Requirements

-Residents must possess a Doctorate of Pharmacy degree from a school or college accredited by the Accreditation Council for Pharmacy Education.
+Residents must possess a Doctor of Pharmacy degree from a school or college accredited by the Accreditation Council for Pharmacy Education.
 Residents must hold or be eligible for pharmacy licensure in the Commonwealth of Massachusetts.

-Each resident must be licensed early in the residency as determined by each program.
+Each resident must be licensed early in the residency, as determined by each program.